reach-sh/reach-lang/docs/src/frontend/index.md

 range: 24-25
 ```

-This transfers 1 unit of the network token from Alice's account `accAlice`, to Bob's account `accBob`.
+This transfers one (1) unit of the network token from Alice's account `accAlice`, to Bob's account `accBob`.

 ## {#ref-frontends-js-acc-eth} EVM-specific (Ethereum and Conflux)